VinchC/whatsnext/README.md

 - git push --set-upstream origin branch_name

 git branch to get the list of all existing local branches

+git checkout -b branch_name to create a local branch

+creation of branch dev which will be used to merge pull request

+naming branches : US_XX/US_name/subtask_name (+ /fix)

+GitHub repository > Settings :

+- General > Default branch : switch to dev instead of main
+- General > Pull requests :
+- Collaborators : add if any
+- Rules > Rulesets

 ## Configure project